-Going into debt is OK if you're investing for the future -- but, we're not!
+Going into debt is OK if you're investing for the future -but, we're not!
 For decades, we, as a nation, have been living a fantasy life.
-Entitlement spending is now approaching 50% of the federal budget while investment spending (critical to maintain our competitiveness) has been declining for the past 60 years (from Porter study).
+Entitlement spending is now approaching 50% of the federal budget while investment spending (critical to maintain our competitiveness) - has been declining for the past 60 years (Porter)